 And nobody thought that our Western European allies that were balking and complaining and hemming and hawing that Donald Trump wants better trade deals with our partners, nobody thought that could happen.

-And the fact is no American president prior to him even dared broach the subject.
+And the fact is, no American president prior to him even dared broach the subject.

 And meanwhile, we see manufacturing jobs leaving states like Michigan, Ohio, Wisconsin, Pennsylvania.

-And for all the talk and hatred of Donald Trump's style, the fact that he breaks a lot of dishes to get things done, and he says a lot of things to negotiate.
+And for all the talk and hatred of Donald Trump's style, the fact that he breaks a lot of dishes to get things done, and he says a lot of things to negotiate, are we better off than we were two years ago?

 Are Hispanic Americans better off?